BurukalaManiReethika/Karpathy-Inspired-Claude-Code-Guidelines/README.md

 # Karpathy-Inspired Claude Code Guidelines

-> A single `CLAUDE.md` file that fixes how Claude Code behaves — derived from Andrej Karpathy's observations on LLM coding pitfalls.
+> A single `CLAUDE.md` — and a proper Claude Code plugin — that fixes how AI coding agents behave.
+> Derived from Andrej Karpathy's observations on LLM coding pitfalls.

 ---

-## The Problem

-Karpathy put it plainly:
+## Why This Exists

+On January 26, 2026, Karpathy described what he found after switching from 80% manual coding to 80% agent-driven coding:

 > *"The models make wrong assumptions on your behalf and just run along with them without checking.
 They don't manage their confusion, don't seek clarifications, don't surface inconsistencies, don't present tradeoffs, don't push back when they should."*